 - 6.35 Section 1 Policy SP7 of the 2013-33 Local Plan requires that the amenity of existing and future residents is protected.
 Section 2 Policy SPL 3 Part C seeks to ensure that development will not have a materially damaging impact on the privacy, daylight or other amenities of occupiers of nearby properties.
-Furthermore, Policy LP 4 seeks to ensure that new dwellings are served by a private amenity space of a size and configuration that meets the needs and expectations of residents and which is commensurate to the size of dwelling and the character of the area. - 6.36 Furthermore, the Essex Design Guide offers guidance on achieving acceptable rear privacy.
-Where habitable rooms are located at the rears of neighbouring properties and the rear facades face each other, the general rule is that a minimum spacing of 25m between the rears of the properties is required.
-The rears of houses may be positioned more closely together than stipulated above if one or both of the houses concerned is designed so as not to overlook the other.
-This would require an intervening fence or other visual barrier set above eye-level between facing ground-floor windows.
-An example of how to achieve this is by appropriate internal layout so that only bathrooms and landings provided with above eye-level windows are rear-facing. - 6.37 In addition, the Essex Design Guide also offers guidance on maintaining acceptable sunlight and daylight to neighbouring dwellings.
+Furthermore, Policy LP 4 seeks to ensure that new dwellings are served by a private amenity space of a size and configuration that meets the needs and expectations of residents and which is commensurate to the size of dwelling and the character of the area. - 6.36 Furthermore, the Essex Design Guide offers guidance on maintaining acceptable sunlight and daylight to neighbouring dwellings.
 The daylight and sunlight tests are set out in the Building Research Establishment (BRE) document 'Site Layout Planning for Daylight and Sunlight: A guide to good practice' (2011).
 This document suggests that adequate daylight in interiors is achieved at an unobstructed 25° angle from a point 2m above floor-level at the facade.
-This would result in spacing of at least 10m between opposing houses. - 6.38 Under application 18/00872/DETAIL Plot 4 (House Type C) was originally approved as a 3 bedroom detached bungalow with a detached single garage and 2 parking spaces.
-The approved bungalow has an eaves height of 2.4 metres and an overall ridge height of approximately 5.3 metres with a north facing orientation.
-Plot 4 is located to the south-west corner of the wider site, sharing a rear boundary with 85 and 87 Harwich Road. - 6.39 The proposed 1.5 storey dwelling will have an eaves height of 4 metres and an overall ridge height of 7.41 metres.
-The proposed ridge height will be 2.1m higher than the previously approved bungalow.
-Whilst there will be a clear increase in height, the position of the dwelling is a further 3.7 metres from the rear boundary than the originally approved scheme and the roof pitch is angled away from the neighbouring properties. - 6.40 The additional bulk and height aside, the other key difference between this proposal and the previously approved scheme is the provision of habitable accommodation in the first floor roof space.
-The three new dormers in the rear roofslope will be between 22.6m metres and 27 metres away from directly opposing rear elevations of properties along Harwich Road.
-Moreover, the layout of the first floor accommodation means that these three rear facing dormer windows serve a bathroom and two en-suite bathrooms all to be obscure glazed. - 6.41 The separation distances and juxtaposition with neighbouring dwellings together with the internal accommodation layout are considered to be sufficient to ensure no harmful overlooking, overshadowing or increased sense of enclosure compared to previous approval will occur. - 6.42 The relationship between the proposed dwelling and the nearest neighbouring properties within the development (Plots 3 and 5 yet to be constructed) will remain similar compared to the previously approved situation and remain compliant with the Essex Design Guide.

-- 6.43 The application site also benefits from a generous rear garden of a size and configuration that will meet the needs and expectations of future occupants in accordance with policy requirements. - 6.44 Objections have been raised regarding the visual impact on gardens of the properties fronting Harwich Road as well as overlooking and loss of privacy.
-However, having carefully considered the proposal against the above-mentioned policies and guidance, the proposed design and increase in height and bulk are considered to be acceptable. - 6.45 Objections have also been raised relating to the loss of view and disruption from building works associated with the development.
+This would result in spacing of at least 10m between opposing houses.
+In most cases, however, and in order to develop and maintain an attractive townscape, it is desirable for this spacing to be less. - 6.37 Under application 18/00872/DETAIL Plot 6 (House Type A) was originally approved as a 3 bedroom detached bungalow with a detached single garage and 2 parking spaces.
+The approved bungalow has an eaves height of 2.4 metres and an overall ridge height of approximately 5.5 metres with an east facing orientation. - 6.38 The proposed 1.5 storey dwelling will have an eaves height of 4 metres and an overall ridge height of 7.41 metres.
+The proposed ridge height will be 1.9 metres higher than the previously approved bungalow.
+The front facing dormer windows are to be obscure glazed minimising any neighbouring impact.
+Whilst there will be a clear increase in height in comparison to the original approval, the separation distances and juxtaposition with neighbouring dwellings are considered to be sufficient to ensure no harmful overlooking, overshadowing or increased sense of enclosure will occur. - 6.39 The application site also benefits from a generous rear garden with open fields beyond therefore being of a size and configuration that will meet the needs and expectations of future occupants in accordance with policy requirements. - 6.40 Objections have been raised regarding the visual impact on gardens of the properties fronting Harwich Road as well as overlooking and loss of privacy.
+However, having carefully considered the proposal against the above-mentioned policies and guidance, the proposed design and increase in height and bulk are considered to be acceptable. - 6.41 Objections have also been raised relating to the loss of view and disruption from building works associated with the development.
 However, a loss of view is not a material planning consideration.
 Furthermore, any disruption from building works is an inevitable part of the planning process and cannot be the basis of a refusal of planning permission.
-This is temporary disruption and can be appropriately managed through appropriate working hours controlled by the Construction Method Statement and relevant environmental protection legislation. - 6.46 In light of the above, the proposal is considered to be acceptable from a residential amenity perspective.
+This is temporary disruption and can be appropriately managed through appropriate working hours controlled by the Construction Method Statement and relevant environmental protection legislation. - 6.42 In light of the above, the proposal is considered to be acceptable from a residential amenity perspective.